Paying For Care

 - Property – if you own or have interest in more than one property it is very likely your capital assets will be over £23,250

-Deferred Payment Agreements – this is an arrangement with the Council that enables you to use the value of your house to pay for care home costs.
+Deferred payment agreements for long term care – this is an arrangement with Buckinghamshire Council that enables you to use the value of your house to pay for care home costs.

 What happens to my home?